-- exposure to medicines (i.e. which medicine each study participant received, duration, dosing and method of administration)
+- exposure to medicines (which medicine each study participant received, duration, dosing and method of administration)

-- outcome (i.e. the medicine’s effect in patients)
+- outcome (the medicine’s effect in the study participants)

-- key characteristics related to potential drivers of effectiveness (such as characteristics related to the actual use of medicines, the patients or disease, or the healthcare system).
+- key characteristics related to potential drivers of effectiveness.
+These may relate to the actual use of medicines, the underlying disease, the study participants or the healthcare system

 However, the following considerations need to be made when choosing different data sources:

-- Some sources, such as disease registries, may not contain information on exposure or key outcomes.
+- Some sources, such as disease registries, may not contain complete information on exposure or key outcomes.

-- RCTs may only collect and report data on a few covariates for patients (such as age and gender) or disease (such as, duration of illness and baseline risk) and usually lack information on the healthcare system (such as the type of healthcare provider).
+- RCTs may collect and report data on covariates for patients (e.g. age and gender) or the disease (e.g. duration of illness and baseline risk), but usually lack information on the healthcare system (e.g. the type of healthcare provider).

 - The use of a medicine in an RCT is usually standardised (for dose, duration and adherence of patients) and does not necessarily represent the use of the medicine in real life.
-More heterogeneous data offers more information on the variation of patient and disease characteristics as well as variations in the use of medicines in routine practice.
+Observational studies may offer more information on the variation of patient and disease characteristics as well as variations in the use of medicines in routine practice.
 However, when using more heterogeneous data from such studies, larger samples are needed to allow enough statistical power for the analyses.